 How mental health disorders are assessed for SSDI purposes

 While medical evidence is certainly crucial to your SSDI claim, you can’t overlook the importance of non-medical evidence.
 Your employment records, for example, may help show how your condition limits your ability to work.
 Statements from family members, friends, and others who know you can help illustrate how your condition affects your ability to function on a daily basis.
-Even statements from your school or training program could be valuable.
-What the SSA is looking for is consistency in these statements, all pointing toward disability and an inability to work.
+Statements from your school or training program could be valuable.
+The SSA is looking for consistency in these statements, all pointing toward disability and an inability to work.